Supporting King County Master Gardeners since 1984

 Making a Difference

-We serve our King County gardening community in 37 Plant Answer Clinics and 13 demonstration and outreach gardens, through online classes and workshops, reaching over 15,800 people in 2022.
-Our 620 volunteers spent over 26,200 hours in service in 2022.
+In 2024, we served our King County gardening community in 39 Plant Answer Clinics and 12 demonstration and outreach gardens, through online classes and workshops, serving over 16,663 clients at clinic events in 2024.
+Our 611 WSU Extension Master Gardeners spent over 31,652 hours in service.

 We have gardening events in our youth gardens at Magnuson Childrens Garden, Tribal Life Trail, Bellevue Demo Garden childrens garden, and Shorewood High School.
 This education serves to connect young people with the world around them and teach how plants grow and thrive.